Last updated on June 12th, 2021

 It may take around 2-3 business days for your transaction to be processed.

-Here are some of the fees you may incur with Cash+.
+Here is a breakdown of the fees you may incur:

 #1 Management fees